realchoodle/is-essay/README.md

 # Readme File

 This repository houses my IS paper.
-The most relevant file extensions are:
+The most important files are:

-- `.pdf`, which contains the rendered PDF file.
+- `is-essay.pdf`, which is the rendered PDF file.
-- `.tex`, which is the raw LaTeX code.
+- `is-essay.tex`, which is the raw LaTeX code.
-- `.bib`, which contains my BibLaTeX bibliography.
+- `bib.bib`, which is my BibLaTeX bibliography.

 ## License